LucHermitte/lh-vim-lib/doc/Project.md

 named `s:project` (default value) (if there was none until now), and it'll make sure that the current buffer is registered to this project variable.

-Another way to process is:
+Another way to proceed is:
 ```vim
 :Project --define ProjectName
 ```
 which won't set a `s:project` variable.
 This is most likely the easier way to define new projects and register buffers to them.
+Moreover, this command requires the user to specify a name to the project.
+On the other hand, the function will provide a default generated name if none has been provided.

 ### Default value for project options
 In order to propose a default value to a project option: